NICE has updated its managing COVID-19 guideline to include new recommendations on using monoclonal antibodies to treat COVID-19 patients in hospital.

-We're hosting these guides while we integrate the content into our guidance.
-They aim to help hospital departments continue essential care for patients while supporting the wider hospital and community to care for people with COVID-19.
+These guides are aimed at specialists working in hospitals in England during the pandemic.
+They aim to help departments continue essential care for patients while supporting the wider hospital and community to provide care for people with COVID-19.

 A guide for internal developers and external collaborators on assessing the quality of wider sources of data and evidence in our guidance.

 A 3-stage approach to help anyone working on testing for COVID-19 to collect the best possible data and evidence while tests are being quickly developed and validated.

 A guide to evidence collection for medicines, plus free scientific advice for researchers developing novel diagnostics or therapeutics for COVID-19.